corrode/corrode.github.io/content/pro/_index.md

   },
   {
     "q": "Which package should I start with?",
-    "a": "If you're not sure yet, start with <code>Once::new()</code> — it's a low-commitment way to see if the style works for you.
+    "a": "If you're not sure yet, start with <code>Once::new()</code>: it's a low-commitment way to see if the style works for you.
 Most people move to <code>Box&lt;T&gt;</code> once they know they want to make real progress. <code>Vec::with_capacity(10)</code> is for those who want a thorough, end-to-end journey and are ready to commit."
   },
   {
     "q": "What if I can't make a scheduled session?", "a": "Life happens.
 Just let me know and we'll move your session to another slot.
-Sessions in the Pack are valid for 3 months, and Deep Dive sessions for 6 months — so there's plenty of flexibility."
+Sessions in the Pack are valid for 3 months, and Deep Dive sessions for 6 months, so there's plenty of flexibility."
   },
   {
     "q": "How do I know you're the right mentor?",